 Step 4: The Triangle

-Now that you have all your clips combined into 5-pointed stars it’s time to join them together.
+Now that you have all your clips combined into the pentagon shape, it’s time to join them together.
 The binder clip ball is based on a mathematical sphere where each of the five points of the pentagon touches two other pentagons.
-So you need to connect each point of your star to two others.
+So you need to connect each point of your "star" to two others.

 Back to your remaining pile of arms.
 Take three arms and weave them as shown.
 The C should wrap around one arm of the triangle.
 The middle of the arms should be raised or float above the surface.
 If the legs are raised, the triangle is upside down.
 Each of the arms now connects to a different pentagon.
 Be careful which way you connect your triangle.
 When the "C" goes over the arm it should be close to the center of the triangle.